PradeepPereiraGitHub/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ```

-###Combine the above 3 sets of data into our final data set - column wise
+###Combine the above 3 sets of data into our final data set - do so column wise

 ```{r}
 #Now column bind all the three data sets to get the complete table